-So, again, I disagree here.
 You gotta have yur veggies.
-Here’s a though… Grow a garden!
+Here’s a thought… Grow a garden!
 There’s your vegetables!

 For example, the last two years I had a wildly successful crop of bell peppers (green, red) and jalapenos.
 We saved enough to last us more than a year, easily… They’re vacuum sealed in pint size bags, a perfect meal size.